karineudahl/ProjectExam1/README.md

 gh repo clone karineudahl/ProjectExam1
 ```
 ### Running
-- Right click on HTML file, and click "Open with Live Server".
+- Right click on one HTML file, and click "Open with Live Server".